[Most articles can be downloaded; if you see no download form, write to us.]

 Here’s a list of scriptures that contain the keys to true joy — the kind of joy that isn’t easy, the kind of joy that only God can provide and that is only learned by following Jesus.

 The time to be self-centered is only when you are looking at someone else’s sins or faults.
 Center yourself on you: Why are you bothered by that other person’s shortcomings?
 What does it say about your own need for growth?
 Let this be an opportunity to purge yourself, with God’s help: There is an unloving attitude within you that the other person’s actions have brought to the surface.
-This truly is a hidden treasure.
+This truly is a hidden treasure; it brings us joy.
 Give thanks and praise to God for bringing that person’s faults into your life because they got your attention and provided you with new growth.

 Whatever is happening, God is still in charge.
 Remember this when you feel impatient or dissatisfied.
 If you have given God control of your life, then trust in His merciful love and infinite power to take care of every moment of every day of your life.
+This is the reason for your joy!
 When circumstances don’t happen the way you want them to, realize that you’ve not departed from God’s control, realize that the other people involved can still be influenced by God’s control, and realize that the devil is not powerful enough to overcome God’s control.
 Consider this: God lovingly chose to allow the circumstances to happen in a different way than what you wanted because He is leading you through a better plan.

 Now is your time of grief, but I will see you again and you will rejoice, and no one will take away your joy.
 In that day you will no longer ask me anything.
 I tell you the truth, my Father will give you whatever you ask in my name….
 Ask and you will receive, and your joy will be complete.
 (John 16:22-24 NIV)